The Happiest Resort on Earth

 - There are no single rooms that can sleep a family of 5.
 They do not offer roll-a-way beds.
 You would have to get two rooms connected to have enough bedding for everyone.

 - Four Seasons has their own bus schedule to the parks and while it is not continuous like the Disney buses (every 15-20 minutes) it is scheduled.
 So I can’t really consider this a trade off.
 The 5:05pm bus is there at 5:05pm – so I actually spent less time waiting compared with Disney transportation when you are never sure when the next bus will come.
 Transit times to Epcot and Hollywood Studios – about 10 minutes; to Animal Kingdom 5-10 minutes; to Magic Kingdom 10-15.
 The distance is similar to staying at Port Orleans Riverside or Old Key West.

 You might assume that this resort would cost more than a Disney deluxe resort – but you really have to have your travel planner do the math for you.
 At certain times, there are promotions which can bring it in line with almost any of the deluxe Disney resorts.
-In fact, we recently priced this out and found the Four Seasons to cost less.
+In fact, we recently priced this out and found the Four Seasons to cost less with a promotion.

 So who is this resort for?